Pearle’s Perspective #07: LL Bean

 I carried pieces of the Berlin Wall in my Field Coat pockets.

-Through my 20’s, 30, 40 and 50 I could never permanently put this coat on the donation pile.
-It made it there a couple times but every time I retrieved it and put it back, safe in my closet.
-Last week when I finally pulled it on again, the memories came rushing back: youth, exploration, growth, and resilience.
+Through my 20s, 30s, 40s and 50s I could never put this coat into the donation pile.
+It made it there a couple times but every time I retrieved it and tucked it safely back into my closet unwilling to let it go.

 Next